 Curriculum and Performance

 The required high school preparation for Caltech is the same for students of all academic backgrounds.
 In particular, it is important that you demonstrate that you have completed at least one full year each of rigorous courses in calculus, physics, and chemistry, all with a high level of achievement.
 Depending on your experience and the transcript that you present, it may be necessary for you to attach additional explanations of your coursework.
-If you are unable to provide an evaluation of your academic work that allows for a comparison of your level of achievement to a cohort of other students, you may want to consider taking Advanced Placement Exams or additional SAT Subject Tests to show your mastery of material.
+If you are unable to provide an evaluation of your academic work that allows for a comparison of your level of achievement to a cohort of other students, you may want to consider taking Advanced Placement Exams to show your mastery of material.

 Counselor and Teacher Evaluations